Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 Originally, when the house was built over 90 years ago, the space under the stairs was a pantry with access from the kitchen.
 A previous owner blocked off access from the kitchen and knocked through the brick wall into the living room to create a cubbyhole with an arched opening, and repurposed it as a drinks bar.

 About 10 years ago I installed shelving in what was then a cubbyhole under the stairs, at the back of our living room, for our growing DVD and Blu-ray collection.

-In the cubbyhole the two features installed by the previous owner, which we wanted to keep, was a built-in medieval style drinks cabinet tucked in the corner, right under the stairs, and a rather attractive mirrored wall picture featuring a watermill.
+In the cubbyhole, the two features installed by the previous owner, which we wanted to keep, were a built-in, medieval-style drinks cabinet tucked in the corner, right under the stairs, and a rather attractive mirrored wall picture featuring a watermill.

 DVD and Blu-ray Overflow

-Since initially installing the shelving in the alcove under the stairs, our DVD and Blu-ray collection has expanded by about a foot a year; predominantly because our son buys the Blu-ray box sets of all his favourite films and TV Series e.g. Game of Thrones.
+Since initially installing the shelving in the alcove under the stairs, our DVD and Blu-ray collection has expanded by about a foot a year—predominantly because our son buys the Blu-ray box sets of all his favourite films and TV series (like Game of Thrones).

 So below is my short step-by-step guide on how I retrofitted two additional shelves to accommodate the DVD and Blu-ray overflow.